Strings from Almost Nothing

-\mysec{Regge Zeros}Consider the four-point amplitude $A(s,t)$ for identical color-ordered scalars interacting via tree-level exchanges.
-This amplitude exhibits planar crossing symmetry, $A(s,t) = A(t,s)$, with simple poles at $s,t=\mu(n)$, where $\mu(n)$ parameterizes an arbitrary mass-squared spectrum indexed by the integer level $n\,{\geq}\,0$.
-Without loss of generality we take $\mu(n)$ to be monotonically increasing and parameterize the Regge limit at fixed $t$ by some function $\alpha(t)$, which specifies the leading Regge trajectory via \eq{ A(s,t) \overset{s\rightarrow\infty }{\sim} f(t) (-s)^{\alpha(t)}. }{regge_planar} The prefactor $f(t)$ is analytic except for simple poles at $t=\mu(n)$, whose residues are polynomials in $s$ of degree $J(n)$, the maximal spin at level $n$~\footnote{The case of infinite $J(n)$ at finite $n$ corresponds to an infinite tower of spins residing on an isolated, narrow resonance.
+The prefactor $f(t)$ is analytic except for simple poles at $t=\mu(n)$, whose residues are polynomials in $s$ of degree $J(n)$, the maximal spin at level $n$~\footnote{The case of infinite $J(n)$ at finite $n$ corresponds to an infinite tower of spins residing on an isolated, narrow resonance.
 This describes a propagating mode of unbounded spatial extent, in violation of locality~\cite{Caron-Huot:2020cmc,Bern:2021ppb,Huang:2022mdb}.}.
-Hence, the spectrum and the leading Regge trajectory satisfy \eq{ \alpha(\mu(n)) = J(n) \textrm{ for integer } n \geq 0, }{mass_spin_relation} which is applicable without any loss of generality.
+Hence, the spectrum and the leading Regge trajectory satisfy \eq{ \alpha(\mu(n)) = J(n) \textrm{ for integer } n \geq 0, }{mass_spin_relation} which is also applicable without any loss of generality.